tt-ims/FDTD_make_shape/README.md

 Spacing of real-space grids in electromagnetic analysis.
 This must match the input parameter in SALMON.

 - ***n_s*** <br>
-tes.
+Number of shape-templates.
+Maximum is 200.

 - ***output*** <br>
-tes.
+Type of output file. `'cube'` and `'mp'` can be chosen.
+Default is `'cube'`.

 - ***rot_type*** <br>
-Type of rotation. 'degree' and 'radian' can be chosen.
+Type of rotation. `'degree'` and `'radian'` can be chosen.
 Default is `'radian'`.

 ## External Links